wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    recommendation.

-   As long as the validating resolver can determine that a name would not exist without the wildcard match, it MAY synthesize an answer for that name using the cached deduced wildcard.
+   As long as the validating resolver can determine that a name would not exist without the wildcard match, it SHOULD synthesize an answer for that name using the cached deduced wildcard.
 If the corresponding wildcard record is not in the cache, it MUST fall back to send the query to the authoritative DNS servers.

-   An implementation MAY support aggressive use of wildcards.
-It SHOULD provide a configuration switch to disable aggressive use of wildcards.

 5.4.
 Consideration on TTL